yanwen-zou/Flycatcher-Robot/README.md

 ## Wiring and Control

-We use the ZhiLing 16-channel servo control board as the main control board for this project.
-This is just a reference.
-Follow the official documentation to connect the servo wires to the control board and define the interfaces in the software.
+You should follow the official documentation from Zhongling to connect the servo wires to the control board and define the joystick controller interfaces in the software.

 It is important to note that for the four servos controlling the wheels, their wires need to be extended.

-The joystick is used to control the robot in this project.
-Similarly, you can find in the official documentation how to map joystick buttons to control signals for each or multiple servos.